The best cycling events in Europe and the UK to enter now

 Cycling in London is usually associated with laps around Regent’s or Richmond Park or commuting.
 Ride London turns that image on its head by putting on a 100-mile closed-road route in May.

-The event, which has included a UCI Women’s WorldTour race and 60 and 30 mile sportives, will not run in 2025.
+The event, which has included a UCI Women’s WorldTour race and 60 and 30 mile sportives, didn’t run run in 2025.
 But the organisers haven’t ruled out its return.

 The fast, flat course heads out of central London into Essex before returning for a sprint finish, if you’ve got the legs, on the Mall.